jhajagos/CommonDataModelMapper/omop_cdm/Readme.md

 ### source_procedure.csv

+This file holds information the recorded procedure for a person and/or encounter.

-* s_encounter_id -- Source identifier for patient of person
+* s_encounter_id -- Source identifier for an encounter
-* s_person_id -- Source identifier for an encounter
+* s_person_id -- Source identifier for patient of person
 * s_start_procedure_datetime
 * s_end_procedure_datetime
 * s_procedure_code